 5. Ask him about his “bucket list”—the top list of things he’d like to do in his lifetime.

-6. Give him a book or audio CD to learn about something he loves doing.
+6. Give him a book or audio book to learn about something he loves doing.

 7. Ask him about some dreams he has—and pray about them together, evaluating them.
 Then ask how you can help him go after them.

 8. Text him on a stressful day.
-Example: “REMINDER: I BELIEVE IN U.”
+Example: “Reminder: I believe in you.”

 11. Suggest that he take some time to go pursue a hobby.